vasquezr8/web-scraping-challenge/README.md

 1. Used automated browsing to visit the Mars news site and identified elements to scrape.
 2. Created a Beautiful Soup object and extracted text elements from the website.
 3. Extracted the titles and preview text of the news articles and stored them in Python data structures.
-4. Optionally, stored the scraped data in a JSON file.

 ## Deliverable 2: Scrape and Analyze Mars Weather Data

-Next, I scraped and analyzed Mars weather data in the part_2_mars_weather.ipynb.
+Next, I scraped and analyzed Mars weather data in the part_2_mars_weather.ipynb file.
 Here's what I did:

 1. Used automated browsing to visit the Mars Temperature Data Site and identified elements to scrape.
 2. Created a Beautiful Soup object and scraped the data in the HTML table.
 3. Assembled the scraped data into a Pandas DataFrame with appropriate column headings.
 4. Examined and converted data types as needed.
 5. Analyzed the dataset using Pandas functions to answer specific questions about Mars weather.
-6. Exported the DataFrame to a CSV file.
+6. Exported the DataFrame to a CSV file (mars_weather_data).

 ## Code Citations